maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 ### Which resources to rate limit?

-Deciding on which resources to rate limit is easy. here's a quote from a famous blog author:
+Deciding which resources to rate limit is easy.
+Here's a quote from a famous blog author:

 > *Rate limit everything.*<br/>
 > *– Maarten Balliauw*